 - Regulations also apply in federal waters

 Can you eat what you catch?

-Oft times in deep sea fishing you must rely on the picture to say a thousand words because if it is not the right size or season you must throw it back into the sea.
-Disappointing I know, but don’t fret if you really had prepared your taste buds for fresh caught seafood, there is a Safe Harbor Seafood restaurant at both marinas.
+Off times in deep sea fishing you must rely on the picture to say a thousand words because if it is not the right size or season you must throw it back into the sea.
+Disappointing I know, but don’t fret if you really had prepared your taste buds for fresh caught seafood, there is a Dockside Seafood Restaurant at both marinas.
 They offer the age-old concept where you choose fresh seafood from the cooler and they prepare it however you would like it.
 The location at Morning Star Marina even has a full market where you can shop for fresh local seafood.